Antichain of ordinals in intuitionistic set theory: Introduction

 However, the same is not true in intuitionistic set theory.
 For example, if $\varphi$ is a formula such that the instance of excluded middle $\varphi \lor \neg \varphi$ does not hold, then none of the three disjuncts above can hold for the assignment $\alpha \colonequals 1$, $\beta \colonequals \left\{x \in 1 : \varphi\right\}$.

 We will say that two ordinals $\alpha, \beta$ are \emph{incomparable} when the negation of this trichotomy holds, or more concisely written as

+where $\alpha^+ = \alpha \cup \left\{\alpha\right\}$ denotes its ordinal \emph{successor}.
 We shall start by justifying formally that such ordinals may indeed exist in intuitionistic set theory\footnote{There are various other ways to justify the consistency of incomparable ordinals in different base theories such as $\mathrm{IKP}$ or $\mathrm{CZF}$.
 For example, the realisability model in Rathjen \cite{rathjen06-czf-realizability} contains plenty of incomparable ordinals.
 Here, we will present a construction that is most relevant to the final section of this paper.}:

 \begin{proposition} Assuming that $\mathrm{IZF}$ is consistent, then so is the theory

 \end{proposition}

 \begin{proof} Suppose otherwise, that is, $\mathrm{IZF} \vdash \neg \exists \alpha, \beta \in \Ord \ \alpha \perp \beta$.
 Specifically, for an arbitrary formula $\psi\mleft(x_1, \ldots, x_n\mright)$ with all free variables listed, we can consider the set